Richard-Passos/richard-passos/README.md

 <br>

-<p>🔭 I have a lot of projects here in GitHub, like...
-NextFlix, TodoList and NativeFlix.</p>
+<p>🔭 I have a lot of projects here in GitHub, feel free to look around.</p>

 <br>